 8. Questions regarding interpretation or classification of these regulations should be directed to the Parking and ID Card Services Office during normal business hours at 214-768-7275 or via email at firstname.lastname@example.org.
 (PLEASE DO NOT CALL THE POLICE DISPATCHER)

 VEHICLES ON CAMPUS Motor vehicles parked at any time on University property or streets by students, faculty, or staff must display a current permit, which is obtained from the Parking and ID Card Services Office.
 Permits must not be falsified, transferred to another person, forged, or altered.

-STUDENT VEHICLES When a vehicle is parked on the campus, the parking permit will be displayed inside the front windshield, on the lower RIGHT hand side.
+STUDENT VEHICLES When a vehicle is parked on the campus, the parking permit will be displayed inside the front windshield, on the lower RIGHT hand side adhered to the glass.
 Decals for motorcycles will be displayed on any conspicuous place.

 FACULTY AND STAFF VEHICLES Motor vehicles parked on University property or streets by faculty or staff members must display a permit, which is obtained from the Parking and ID Card Services Office in suite 101 of the Expressway Towers Building on the corner of North Central Expressway and SMU Boulevard.
-The permit will be displayed on the inside of the front windshield, on the lower RIGHT hand side.
+The permit will be displayed on the inside of the front windshield, on the lower RIGHT hand side adhered to the glass.
 On motorcycles, the permit should be displayed in any conspicuous place.

-VISITORS PARKIN (Faculty, Staff & Students are NOT visitors) Visitors to SMU should be given parking guidance by person or organization inviting them to campus.
+VISITORS PARKING (Faculty, Staff & Students are NOT visitors) Visitors to SMU should be given parking guidance by person or organization inviting them to campus.

 1. Visitors and guests of the University may park in metered spaces on campus.
 The Binkley and Moody Garages also offer self-pay and park options.